DLTPose: 6DoF Pose Estimation From Accurate Dense Surface Point Estimates: Accuracy Results Per Object

 \section{Accuracy Results Per Object}

-The detailed ADD(-S) results for the LM and LM-O datasets, along with the AUC results for ADD-S and ADD(-S) on the YCB-V dataset, are provided in Tables~\ref{tab:performance_lm}--\ref{tab:performance_ycbv}.
-Additionally, Figure~\ref{fig:lm_q}--~\ref{fig:ycbv_q} presents qualitative examples of successful pose recoveries, where red dots represent projected surface points from ground truth poses, while blue dots correspond to those from the estimated poses.
+The detailed ADD(-S) results for the LM and LM-O datasets, along with the AUC results for ADD-S and ADD(-S) on the YCB-V dataset, and the per object Average Recall on the T-LESS dataset are provided in Tables~\ref{tab:performance_lm}--\ref{tab:performance_tless}.
+Additionally, Figure~\ref{fig:lm_q}--~\ref{fig:tless_q} presents qualitative examples of successful pose recoveries, where red dots represent projected surface points from ground truth poses, while blue dots correspond to those from the estimated poses.

 As shown in Table~\ref{tab:performance_lm}, the LM dataset is largely saturated, with multiple methods achieving near-perfect scores across most objects.
 However, our approach still achieves the highest mean ADD(-S) of 99.9\%, with perfect scores (100\%) on several objects, demonstrating its robustness in handling both symmetric and non-symmetric objects.